todo.vu support

 An animated GIF of todo.vu time tracking and billing, demonstrating how a user can see their edits made to a time entry in real time before saving and making any changes.

-Underneath the field to ‘Add a note’ on the pop-up Time modal, you will see a field that identifies a client and task.
-You will see ‘No client’ and ‘Not linked to a task’ if the time entry is not connected to a task.
+On the ‘New time entry’ tab, you will see a field that says: ‘No client – Not linked to a task’ if the time entry is not connected to a task.

 A screenshot of todo.vu's Tasks Modal, indicating where a User can search recent Tasks by keyword.

-You can also filter your recent task list by a specific user or client, by selecting the relevant avatars at the top.
+You can also filter your recent task list by a specific user or client by selecting the relevant avatars at the top.

 A screenshot of todo.vu's Tasks Modal, indicating that an Admin User can filter recent tasks by Client or User.